 If you can not leave your car plugged in at home or the airport

-- If you’d like to check in on your car, remember that it has a good cellular connection where you're looking to park.
+If you’d like to check in on your car, it will need to have a good cellular connection.

-- Confirm that the car has a good cellular connection so that you can check on the battery level if needed.
-However do not open up the Tesla app often, as doing so will wake up the car and keep it awake for about 15 minutes, consuming more energy.
+Before leaving, confirm that the car has a good connection so that you can check on the battery level if needed.
+However, do not open up the Tesla app often, as doing so will wake up the car and keep it awake for about 15 minutes, consuming more energy.
 Only check on the car if you absolutely need to.